Bartapapa/legend/docs/class/mouser.md

 ***

-For every step of Mouser the character takes, they get +1 ???.
+For every step of Mouser the character takes, they get +1 Lucky dice.

 <b>A:</b> Tiny luck, Scurry, Weak spot